stefanvstein/testify/README.md

 => #namespace[project.testcase-9379]
 ```

-The `eval-as-use` and `eval-all` alternatives uses an isolated classloader, discarded after the run.
+The `eval-as-use` and `eval-all` alternatives uses an isolated classloader, discarded after the evaluation run.
 The tools expects files with a leading ns form, but translates it to a in-ns, followed by individual requirements.
 The resulting namespace is not considered a loaded lib by Clojure.

 This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, which is not regular clojure source files, that your favorite dev environment already understand.